Rental Property Management in BC

 A property manager wears many hats.
 Here are some of the main jobs they handle:

 • Set the right rent.
-They study the market so your rent is high enough to earn a good return, but not so high that it scares away renters.
+They study market rents, so your rent is high enough to earn a good return, but not so high that it scares away renters.

 • Advertise your place.
-From taking great photos to posting on popular rental sites like BC Housing’s Rental Listings, they make sure people see your property.
+From taking great photos to posting on popular rental sites they make sure people see your property.

 • Screen tenants.
 They check credit, references, and employment so you get reliable tenants who pay on time.